Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 ### Step 7: Provision a Remote Database (18m)

-🤔 You might be asking yourself the following questions:
+🤔 You may be asking yourself the following questions:
     - *I thought we stored our data using SQLite?!*
     - *Isn't that just a file in our repository?*
     - *Why do we need to create and use a whole new database?*

 Our development environment uses SQLite.
 It's an excellent tool for day to day development — but **it doesn’t work with Heroku** and numerous other platforms used to deploy and manage server-side applications.
 PostgreSQL (or Postgres) is the most popular database deployed amongst real-world Django projects.